ToolmanP/Thoughtcrime/pages/AppSystem.md

 - Subjects can be vectorized and be stored in the index so that it can be presented to the user immediately for user experience.
 - We have a global table documenting the word-file location and subtables documenting word-context location in specific file.
 - If required words are not present in the keywords list, we need to vectorize it and implement a similarity search using the algorithm of cosine similarity.
 - An unstructured chunk of data consists of different terms coming from different fields.
-Fields may be stored and indexed
+Fields may be stored and indexed, fields contain terms and term may be tokenized to generate index or may be unified as a whole to provide index.
+- An index may be segmented and each field goes into its own segment.
+- ### Similarity
+  TFIDFS Similarity --
 - ---
 - ## MySQL
 	- ### Partitioning